 Our products provide superior efficiency, performance, size, cost and sustainability relative to existing silicon technology.
 Our solutions offer faster charging, higher power density and greater energy savings compared to silicon-based power systems with the same output power.
-By unlocking this speed and efficiency, Navitas is leading a revolution in high-frequency, high-efficiency and high-density power electronics to electrify our world for a cleaner tomorrow.
+By unlocking this speed and efficiency, we believe Navitas is leading a revolution in high-frequency, high-efficiency, high-density, and sustainable power electronics to "Electrify Our World" for a cleaner tomorrow.